HectorDevelops/HectorDevelops/README.md

 - Adrenaline Junkie
 - Speak Spanish with anyone I encounter!

-I'm a Software Developer seeking a full-time opportunity as a junior Full Stack | Frontend | Backend Developer!
+I'm an passionate individual seeking a full-time opportunity as a junior Full Stack | Frontend | Backend Developer!

 I took a professional break from my previous company to follow my dream of becoming a developer, continue learning and building.
 I am a graduate from State University of New York at Buffalo State University.